bekrenov-r/clinic/README.md

 # Clinic application

 Web application for clinic service.
-So far, you can sign up for an appointment and edit your profile.
+So far, you can sign up for a new appointment, edit your profile and manage existing appointments.
-Items of forms are dynamically populated depending on your input.
-Listing, editing and deleting appointments are in progress.

 ### How to run this application
 1. You will need MySQL8 environment installed.